Henri Young

-Henri Theodore Young (born June 20, 1911 – disappeared 1972) was an American convicted bank robber and murderer who, while serving one of a series of prison terms, attempted a 1939 escape from Alcatraz Federal Penitentiary with four other inmates.
-During the escape attempt two inmates were shot, and one died of his wounds.
+Henri Theodore Young (born June 20, 1911 – disappeared 1972) was an American convicted bank robber and murderer who, while serving one of a series of prison terms, attempted to escape from Alcatraz Federal Penitentiary with four other inmates in 1939.
+During the escape attempt, two inmates, Dale Stamphill and Arthur "Doc" Barker, were shot, the latter fatally.
 All survivors were quickly recaptured.
 Two of the men, Young and Rufus McCain, were sentenced to solitary confinement and served the terms at Alcatraz for a period of three years (until autumn of 1942).
-Eleven days after re-entering the Alcatraz general prison population in 1942, Young murdered fellow escapee McCain.
+Eleven days after re-entering the Alcatraz general prison population in 1940, Young murdered McCain.

-No apparent motive was ever disclosed for this crime.
-Young's defense put Alcatraz and the penal system on trial, leading to questions about how the prison was run.
-In 1948, Young was transferred from Alcatraz to the Medical Center for Federal Prisoners, Springfield, Missouri.
-Upon completion of his federal sentence, he was later transferred to Washington State Penitentiary at Walla Walla to begin a life sentence for a 1933 murder conviction.
+No apparent motive was ever disclosed for the murder.
+However, according to prisoner 325 Alvin Karpis, Young blamed McCain for the failure of the escape attempt.
+McCain couldn't swim and Barker refused to leave anyone behind so they began trying to hastily make a raft from driftwood.
+The dense fog cleared and the guards spotted them.
+Young's defense in the subsequent trial put the spotlight on Alcatraz and the penal system, leading to questions about how the prison was run.
+In 1948, Young was transferred to the United States Medical Center for Federal Prisoners in Springfield, Missouri.
+Upon completion of his federal sentence, he was transferred to Washington State Penitentiary at Walla Walla to begin a life sentence for a 1933 murder conviction.

 After release from Walla Walla, Young "jumped parole" in 1972 and his whereabouts were reported as "unknown".
-Young was portrayed as a fictional character of the same name in the film Murder in the First (1995), in which he was played by actor Kevin Bacon.
-Henri Young is the subject of the song "Behind the Eyes of Henri Young", featured on the album Dragonfly (2017), by Australian singer Kasey Chambers.
+He was portrayed as a fictional character of the same name in the film Murder in the First (1995), in which he was played by actor Kevin Bacon.
+Young is also the subject of the song "Behind the Eyes of Henri Young", featured on the album Dragonfly (2017), by Australian singer Kasey Chambers.

 Life

 Young was born in Kansas City, Missouri on June 20, 1911.
 Beginning a life of crime, he became a bank robber and was known for aggressively taking hostages.

 In 1933, Young was convicted of murder in Washington state.
 After serving time in prisons in Washington and Montana for other crimes, he was sent to the federal prison on Alcatraz Island.
-On the night of January 13, 1939, Young, with prisoners Rufus McCain, Arthur Barker, Dale Stamphill, and William Martin, attempted to escape.
-Martin, Young, and McCain surrendered, while Barker and Stamphill refused to surrender and were subsequently shot.
+On the night of January 13, 1939, Young, with prisoners Rufus McCain, Arthur Barker, Dale Stamphill and William Martin, attempted to escape.
+Martin, Young and McCain surrendered, while Barker and Stamphill refused to surrender and were subsequently shot.
 Barker eventually died from his injuries.